Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Primal methods for stochastic convex optimization with affine constraints

 then

-We start with smooth case and assume that $Q = \mathbb{R}^n$.
-If $f$ has $L$-Lipschitz continuous gradient then we can solve \eqref{PP2} with STM (or BSTM in stochastic case) consider the second term to be composite \cite{gasnikov2018universal,nesterov2013gradient}.
-In this case we obtain optimal number of $\nabla f(x)$ (or $\nabla f(x,\xi)$) calculations, see Tables~\ref{T:deter},~\ref{T:stoch}.
-But the total number of $A^T Ax$ calculation will be\footnote{This is because $\text{Im} A = \text{Im} A^T = (\text{Ker} A)^{\perp}$ and $Q = \mathbb{R}^n$.
-As a consequence of these facts auxiliary problem is split on two sub problems: 1) minimization on $(\text{Ker} A)^{\perp}$ of quadratic form with matrix of form $(R_y^2/\e)A + cI$, where $c$ is some positive constant and $I$ is identity matrix; 2) minimization on $\text{Ker} A$ of quadratic form with matrix of form $cI$.
-Linear terms don't play any role in complexity.
-Complexity of auxiliary problem determines by the worth (reduced on corresponding sub space) conditional number of these two sub problems.
-It's obvious that the first one is worthier: reduced conditional number } in $\tilde{O}\left(\sqrt{\lambda_{\max}(A^T A)/\lambda_{\min}^{+}(A^T A)}\right)$ times larger.
-This factor arises because of the complexity of auxiliary problem.
-These approaches we will call \pd{PSTM} and \pd{PBSTM} (Penalty STM and BSTM).
+We start with the smooth case and assume that $Q = \mathbb{R}^n$.
+If $f$ has $L$-Lipschitz continuous gradient then we can solve \gav{\eqref{penalty}} by {\tt STM} (or {\tt BSTM} in the stochastic case) considering the second term to be composite \cite{gasnikov2018universal,nesterov2013gradient}.
+In this case, we obtain \dm{the} optimal number of $\nabla f(x)$ (or $\nabla f(x,\xi)$) calculations, see Tables~\ref{T:deter},~\ref{T:stoch}.
+But the total number of $A^T Ax$ calculations is times more \dv{{ since $\text{Im} A = \text{Im} A^T = (\text{Ker} A)^{\perp}$ and $Q = \mathbb{R}^n$ and as a consequence of these facts the auxiliary problem can be divided into two subproblems: minimization of quadratic form with matrix of the form $(R_y^2/\e)\gav{A^T A} + cI$ ($c$ is some positive constant and $I$ is identity matrix) on $(\text{Ker} A)^{\perp}$ and minimization of quadratic form with matrix of the form $cI$ on $\text{Ker} A$.
+Linear terms do not play any role in complexity.
+The complexity of the auxiliary problem \dm{is} determine\dm{d} by the worst (reduced on corresponding subspace) conditional number of these two subproblems.
+Obviously, the first one is worse.
+The reduced the conditional number is }} This factor arises because of the complexity of the auxiliary problem.
+We refer to these approaches as {\tt PSTM} and {\tt PBSTM} (Penalty {\tt STM} and {\tt BSTM}).
 Here and below we skip arguments of the algorithms if they are obvious from the context.